Pakistan - PK - PAK - PAK - South Asia

 Background

 The Indus Valley civilization, one of the oldest in the world and dating back at least 5,000 years, spread over much of what is presently Pakistan.
 During the second millennium B.C., remnants of this culture fused with the migrating Indo-Aryan peoples.
 The area underwent successive invasions in subsequent centuries from the Persians, Greeks, Scythians, Arabs (who brought Islam), Afghans, and Turks.
 The Mughal Empire flourished in the 16th and 17th centuries; the British came to dominate the region in the 18th century.
-The separation in 1947 of British India into the Muslim state of Pakistan (with West and East sections) and largely Hindu India created lasting tension between the two countries, and India and Pakistan fought two wars and a limited conflict - in 1947-48, 1965, and 1999 respectively - over the disputed Kashmir territory.
+The partition in 1947 of British India into the Muslim state of Pakistan (with West and East sections) and largely Hindu India created lasting tension between the two countries, with India and Pakistan fighting two wars and a limited conflict - in 1947-48, 1965, and 1999 respectively - over the disputed Kashmir territory, a dispute that continues to cause tensions between both countries to this day.
 A third war between these countries in 1971 - in which India assisted an indigenous movement reacting to the marginalization of Bengalis in Pakistani politics - resulted in East Pakistan becoming the separate nation of Bangladesh.

 In response to Indian nuclear weapons testing, Pakistan conducted its own tests in mid-1998.
-Major bilateral disputes, including the status of Kashmir, remain unresolved, but in early 2021 the two countries reaffirmed their commitment to maintain the cease-fire along the Line of Control in Kashmir that began in 2003.
 Pakistan has been engaged in a decades-long armed conflict with militant groups, including the Tehreek-e-Taliban Pakistan (TTP) and other militant networks, that target government institutions and civilians.

 Environment - current issues